peterdsharpe/AeroSandbox/README.md

 * Fast (for point analysis, VLM1 should yield a solution (CL, CDi) within 5% of the "Richardson-extrapolated" solution in less than 1 second for the ExampleAirplanes.conventional() airplane on a typical desktop computer)
 * Accurate (in the limit of high panel density, the solution (CL, CDi) given by VLM1 must match AVL or XFLR5 to within 1%)
 * Reliable/Robust (gradients of the outputs w.r.t. inputs are always finite and sensible - specifically, this implies that all vortex kernels must be artificially made to have no singularities)
-* User-friendly (a GUI will be created)
+* User-friendly (eventually, a GUI will be created, and AeroSandbox will optionally ship as a packaged executable)
 * Scriptable (the code will be object-oriented; the GUI will contain a CLI)
 * Readable (every class and function will be documented; code will be PEP-8-compatible where reasonable)
-* Optimizer-friendly (design gradients and stability derivatives will be computed through automatic differentiation - perhaps with the autograd library?)
+* Optimizer-friendly (design gradients and stability derivatives will be efficiently computed through automatic differentiation, not finite differencing - perhaps with the autograd library?)
 * Visualization (visualization will be provided through an OpenGL-compatible library - perhaps PyVista?)

 ## Bugs